-The first records from meetings of the, then, Veterans Section of Looe Golf Club date back to 1989 with 25 members being present at the first recorded Annual General Meeting.
+The first records from meetings of the, then, Veterans Section of Looe Golf Club date back to 1989 with 25 members present at the first recorded Annual General Meeting.
 It appears the number of members increased fairly rapidly and by 1992 42 members attended that years AGM.
-The Section remained the Veterans until changed by members vote at the 2012 AGM.
-A document recording just how the Section functions had been suggested at Committee meetings and AGM’s many times over the past years of the Seniors/Veterans existence.
+The Section remained the Veterans until changed by members vote at the 2012 AGM to Looe Golf Club Seniors.
+A document recording just how the Section functions has been suggested at Committee meetings and AGM’s many times over the past years of the Seniors/Veterans existence.
 However, evidence of such a document being formally accepted by Committee and members alike are unavailable and therefore it must be assumed that none exists.
-The purpose of this document is to fill that gap and to formally document the functional operation of the Seniors Section of Looe Golf Club.
+The purpose of this document is to fill that gap and to formally document the functional operation and rules of the Seniors Section of Looe Golf Club.

 1. Looe Golf Club Senior Section1 members are first and foremost members of Looe Golf Club and will abide by Looe Golf Club Constitution and Rules.
 The Section exists to bring suitably mature male golfers together for the purpose of enjoyment of organised golf competitions and social occasions for like-minded persons.

-1. The level of subscription shall be set and agreed by the Seniors Committee with the approval by way of a vote of the members usually at an AGM.
-Level may be changed through an EGM if urgently required.
+1. The level of subscription shall be set and agreed by the Seniors Committee and approved by way of a vote of the members, usually at an AGM.
+The subscription level may be changed through an EGM if urgently required.

 5. Roles and Responsibilities of Officers of the Committee.

-1. The Treasurer shall be responsible for ensuring financial propriety of the Section funds and to this end he will be expected to,
+1. The Treasurer will be accepted annually by members under Rule 4.1 and shall be responsible for ensuring financial propriety of the Section funds and to this end he will be expected to,

 a) collect all monies due to the Section and arrange payment of Section funds for services supplied and authorised by the Committee,